Iqrahaq/The-LHP-Compiler/README.md

 ### Prerequisites

-<p align="center"> This program requires various prerequisite packages and so it is recommended that these are installed on an up-to-date system. </p>
+This program requires various prerequisite packages and so it is recommended that these are installed on an up-to-date system.

 To update: